I Check My To-Do List 6 Times and Still Forget What I Went Downstairs For

 The pattern: mornings around 6-7 AM when I'm about to show up for work.

 Massive bursts of unpredictability.
 My mom demanding my attention right when I'm about to leave.
 Risking my rideshare being late.
 Which risks being late to work.
-My capacity drops from 8 energy down to 4 immediately—I only have 2 minutes to show up to the vehicle on time, and any second later starts racking up additional charges.
+My capacity drops from the usual 4energy down to 2 very quickly most of the time as I only have 2 minutes to show up to the vehicle on time, and any second later starts racking up additional charges every second past 2 minutes.

-So many variables occur daily: unpredictable surge pricing, paying $20-30 per ride to get to work and another to go home, limited time due to needing 9 hours of sleep to compensate for my lower energy baseline.
+So many variables occur daily: unpredictable surge pricing, paying $20-30 per ride to get to work and another to go home, limited time due to needing 9 hours of sleep to compensate for my lower energy baseline to deal with the following drains tomorrow.

 Even accounting for these 1-2 hours in advance isn't enough.
 It drains me entirely to exhaustion before the day is even over.
 After a major interruption, I immediately lose control of my day—and my routine collapses with it.

-I built Spoons to track my baseline, so I know which days are ‘rest-only’ days and which days I can do a little more—before I push myself into a meltdown.
-To allow things in my life to be a little more predictable.
+I built Spoons to track my energy baseline sometimes daily, or periodically such as once a week, so I know which days are ‘rest-only’ days (Days that I have very little energy to exert anywhere else) and which days I can do a little more (Such as more meal prep but nothing else) before I risk pushing myself into a meltdown.
+This helps allow things in my life to be a little more predictable, even a little bit helps.

 — Omari